mibur1/psy300/book/2_models/8_GAM.md

 The output includes parameter estimates for all spline basis functions and categorical variables:

-- The `coef` column shows the estimated effect.
+- The `coef` column shows estimated coefficients for the spline basis functions and linear terms (individual spline coefficients are not interpreted directly)
 - The `P>|z|` column tells you whether the estimate is statistically significant
 - The Pseudo `R-squared (CS)` gives a rough measure of model fit (here around 0.70)